mokuda2/senioryearreflection/_posts/2023-05-01-Introduction.md

 I normally write my reflections via Word, but a "blog" website looks and functions a lot more nicely.
 There are a few links to music videos and other media that make them more accessible on a website.
 They're completely optional to understand my reflection, but I feel like they help set the mood.
 Music and other people's perspectives convey things that I can't in my own words.
+They'll also all be at the very end of my reflection.

 My reflection's audience is primarily my family, so I've kept them in mind as I've written this.